Be sure to check your In-Course Aid application often to look for online instructions or decisions.

 Applying for jobs

-- Starting in Fall 2020, job postings will be posted on MyFuture.
+- Job postings will be posted on MyFuture.
 Each posting indicates the number of hours of work per week, the rate of pay, a short job description and the skills required.
 Work Study positions are located on campus or in surrounding facilities and are designed to fit around your academic schedule.
 Watch the video "How to search for and apply to jobs with myFuture" for more details.

 - To apply for positions that interest you, contact the individual listed in the job posting.
 Be prepared to provide information about your work experience at the interview; a current resume makes a good impression!

 McGill’s Career Planning Service (CaPS) can help you with your resume.